 Other activities as may be authorized from time to time by resolution of the Tribal Council amending this ordinance.

-Good Cause, as used in this Ordinance as a basis for removal of a Member of the Interim Oversight Task Force, shall have the meaning ascribed to it under Article X of this Ordinance.
+Good Cause, as used in this Ordinance as a basis for removal of a Member of the Oversight Task Force, shall mean removal for any of the following reasons:

+Failure to attend three meetings of the Oversight Task Force, including special or emergency meetings, within a twelve month period.

+Revocation of a professional license, permit or certification that reflects on the qualifications of the member to sit on the Oversight Task Force or reflects on the professional responsibilities and integrity of the member.

+Conviction of a felony, or conviction of a misdemeanor act that impinges on the professional responsibilities and integrity of the member.

+Failure to carry out the obligations mandated by this Ordinance.

-Interim Oversight Task Force means the Interim Oversight Task Force that the Tribal Council may decide to appoint pursuant to Article IX of this Ordinance.
+Oversight Task Force means the Oversight Task Force that the Tribal Council appointed pursuant to Article VII of this Ordinance.

 Primary Management Official shall have the meaning ascribed to it under the Indian Gaming Regulatory Act and the implementing regulations of the National Indian Gaming Commission, as amended from time to time.

-Official Action shall mean an action taken by Resolution or Motion approved by a majority of the Members of the Interim Oversight Task Force present and voting at an official meeting.
+Official Action shall mean an action taken by Resolution or Motion approved by a majority of the Members of the Oversight Task Force present and voting at an official meeting where a quorum is present.

 Official Capacity.
-A Member of the Interim Oversight Task Force is acting in his or her official capacity only when undertaking actions officially sanctioned and approved by a majority of Members of the Interim Oversight Task Force present and voting at an official meeting.
+A Member of the Oversight Task Force is acting in his or her official capacity only when undertaking actions officially sanctioned and approved by a majority of Members of the Oversight Task Force present and voting at an official meeting.

 Public Employer means a Gaming Enterprise or other subordinate economic organization, department, commission, agency, or authority of the Tribe engaged in any Governmental Operations of the Tribe.

-Board of Directors —Abolition, Transition, and Succession.

-Abolition.
-The Board of Directors is hereby abolished and Members of the Board of Directors shall no longer enjoy any rights or privileges or exercise any powers under this Act except as specifically provided for in this Article.

-Return of Property.
-All Members of the Board of Directors shall immediately provide to the General Manager any property, including documents or records of any type, that rightfully belonged in the possession of the Board of Directors.

-Gaming Licenses.
-Members of the Board of Directors shall no longer possess and maintain a Gaming License issued by the Gaming Commission or other Gaming Regulatory Agency of the Tribe by virtue of their service as Members of the Board of Directors.
-Members of the Board of Directors may possess and maintain a Gaming License if they otherwise apply and qualify for licensure pursuant to the Gaming Ordinance and Gaming Commission Regulations of the Tribe.

-Compensation.
-Any compensation due Members of the Board of Directors shall be paid to such Members pro rata to the effective date of the Resolution that added these amendments.

-Contracts and Agreements.
-Any contracts and agreements entered into in the name of the Board of Directors shall be assumed by the Gaming Enterprise.

 General Manager—Responsibilities and Duties.

 General Manager.
+The hiring, evaluation, and termination of a General Manager shall be the responsibility of the Oversight Task Force in accordance with the below requirements:

-The Ogema and Tribal Council, acting in accordance with the laws and resolutions of the Tribe, shall have the power to hire a General Manager for the Little River Casino Resort, provided, however, that the General Manager hired by the Board of Directors shall remain the General Manager in accordance with and pursuant to the terms of the most recent employment contract entered into by the Board of Directors.
-The Ogema and Tribal Council shall evaluate the performance of the General Manager on an annual basis or more frequently as needed.
-The Ogema and Tribal Council shall have the power to terminate the employment of the General Manager in accordance with the laws and resolutions of the Tribe.
+Hiring a General Manager.
+The Oversight Task Force shall have the power to employ a General Manager in accordance with the laws and resolutions of the Tribe provided, however, that the General Manager hired by the former Board of Directors shall remain the General Manager in accordance with and pursuant to the terms of the most recent employment contract entered into by the former Board of Directors.

+Evaluating the General Manager.
+The Oversight Task Force shall evaluate the performance of the General Manager on an annual basis or more frequently as needed.

+Terminating a General Manager.
+The Oversight Task Force shall have the power to terminate the employment of the General Manager in accordance with the laws and resolutions of the Tribe.

 Responsibilities.
 The General Manager shall be responsible for the following:

 to comply and ensure compliance with the laws and resolutions enacted by the Tribal Council, including any goals for the Gaming Enterprise(s) established by the Tribal Council; and